white Fitness icon

 Related

-The Optimal Triceps Volume - Hypertrophy Guide
+The Optimal Chest Volume - Hypertrophy Guide

 That is why it is important to know what the MAV is and also which benchmark we can refer to, to maximize your muscle growth effect.